beauremus/pacsys/docs/backends/dmq.md

 ### 4. The Response

-The impl1 server sends back one R-keyed response on your exchange:
+The DMQ server sends back one R-keyed response on your exchange:

 ```
 R.Z:ACLTST.SETTING@N  →  DoubleSample { value: 45.0 }    ← actual result
                      (or)  ErrorSample { error: -98 }      ← if something went wrong
 ```

 The R-keyed reply is the authoritative result from ACNET.
-Note that impl1 sends `correlationId=""` (empty) on write responses, so the client uses FIFO ordering to match responses to pending writes.
+Note that the DMQ server sends `correlationId=""` (empty) on write responses, so the client uses FIFO ordering to match responses to pending writes.